MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 ```
 ssh beng469_my393@farnam.hpc.yale.edu (change my393 to your own NETID)
 ```
-For windows user :

-please login to the cluster via MobaXterm.
+For windows user, please login to the cluster via MobaXterm.

 change directory to **project**.
 ```